-Do your students struggle with distinguishing “long O” vowel teams like OA, OE, and OW?
-It can be tricky to differentiate these sounds—who knew there were so many ways for the letter ‘O’ to sound?!
+Do your students struggle with distinguishing “long O” words like OA, OE, and OW?
+It can be tricky to differentiate these sounds—who knew there were so many ways for the letter ‘O’ to be spelled?!
 But don’t worry teachers: you’ve got this.
 With a few helpful tricks and tips on teaching long O in mind, your students will soon be mastering this phonics skill easily.

 Introduce the Rules